Credit Reporting Agencies - Credit Bureaus, Equifax, TransUnion, Experian

 Credit Reporting Agencies and Your Credit Reports

-In 1971, the Fair Credit Reporting Act (FCRA) was passed which gave consumers access to their credit reports and credit scores from each of the three national credit reporting agencies: Experian, Equifax, and TransUnion.
+In 1971, the Fair Credit Reporting Act (FCRA) gave consumers access to their credit reports and credit scores from each of the three national credit reporting agencies: Experian, Equifax, and TransUnion.
 It was amended in 1997, and again with the Fair and Accurate Credit Transactions (FACT) Act of 2003, which provided stronger protections for consumers by increasing the responsibility of the credit bureaus to investigate consumer disputes.

 What is a Credit Reporting Agency?